vn971/cevo/README.md

 * invoke  `dcc32 cevo.dpr`
 * run the game with  `bin/CevoWin32.exe`

 Building the game using a non-proprietary IDE...is not possible yet, unfortunately.
-We try to fix that in a separate git branch [here](../../tree/master), but it's not ready yet.
+We try to fix that in a separate git branch [here](../../tree/lazarus), but it's not ready yet.

 Other
 ====
-For license information, see LICENSE.txt
+For license information, see LICENSE.txt (basically it's Public Domain)

 If you would like to do AI development, please read the "Module Concept" section and learn the client/server architecture of the game first: